snowbillr/llm-exploration/text-adventure/IDEAS.md

 game master agent should use a combination of the N most recent messages and the M most recent narrative summaries

 TUI for the user interacting with the game

+- active goals shouldn't live in the narrative summary model, they are changing too frequently. they should span multiple narrative summaries
+- update the game master system prompt to try and keep the player on track and not introduce brand new elements from the world to fit the player's story.